About type 1 diabetes

 - anti-hypertensive medicines to control high blood pressure

 - a statin – such as simvastatin – to reduce high cholesterol levels

 - low-dose aspirin to prevent stroke

 - angiotensin-converting enzyme (ACE) inhibitor – such as enalapril, lisinopril or ramipril if you have the early signs of diabetic kidney disease

 Diabetic kidney disease is identified by the presence of small amounts of a protein called albumin in your urine.
 It’s often reversible if treated early enough.

 The aim of treating diabetes is to help people with the condition control their blood glucose levels and minimise the risk of developing future complications.

-The Diabetes National Service Framework was developed by diabetes clinical experts and patients with diabetes.
+The Diabetes National Service Framework has also been developed by diabetes clinical experts and patients with diabetes.
 Good diabetes care includes:

 - an agreed care plan, helping all people with diabetes to manage their care and lead a healthy lifestyle – including a named contact for their care

 - information, care and support to enable all people with diabetes to control their blood glucose, maintain an acceptable blood pressure and minimise other risk factors for developing complications